github/docs/content/issues/tracking-your-work-with-issues/creating-an-issue.md

 ## Creating an issue from discussion

+People with read permission to a repository can create an issue from a discussion.

-You can even create an issue from a discussion.
-Anyone with read access to the repository can create an issue from a discussion.
-Follow the steps below to create an issue from discussion :
+When you create an issue from a discussion, the contents of the discussion post will be automatically included in the issue body, and any labels will be retained.
+Creating an issue from a discussion does not convert the discussion to an issue or delete the existing discussion.
+For more information about {% data variables.product.prodname_discussions %}, see "[About discussions](/discussions/collaborating-with-your-community-using-discussions/about-discussions)."

 {% data reusables.discussions.discussions-tab %}
 {% data reusables.discussions.click-discussion-in-list %}